-Problem-solving is commonly known as the method to reach the desired goal or finding a solution to a given situation.
+Problem-solving is commonly known as the method to reach the desired goal or find a solution to a given situation.
 In computer science, problem-solving refers to artificial intelligence techniques, including various techniques such as forming efficient algorithms, heuristics, and performing root cause analysis to find desirable solutions.
-In Artificial Intelligence, the users can solve the problem by performing logical algorithms, utilizing polynomial and differential equations, and executing them using modeling paradigms.
+Problem-solving in Artificial Intelligence usually refers to researching a solution to a problem by performing logical algorithms, utilizing polynomial and differential equations, and executing them using modeling paradigms.
 There can be various solutions to a single problem, which are achieved by different heuristics.
 Also, some problems have unique solutions.
 It all rests on the nature of the given problem.

 Table of contents:

 - Problem Solving Techniques

 - Types of Uninformed Searching Algorithms

 - Genetic Algorithms